Investing in the natural capital transition

 We believe markets will increasingly price in the costs and opportunities of addressing natural capital depletion.
 The World Economic Forum estimates the transition to a nature-positive economy, with critical shifts in land, oceans, infrastructure and energy, could deliver an estimated $10 trillion of business opportunities and 395 million jobs by 2030.2

-Our Natural Capital Transition Global Equity strategy targets opportunities aligned to the principles of the United Nations’ Sustainable Development Goals that support and benefit from the transition to a nature-positive economy.
+Our Natural Capital Transition Global Equity strategy targets opportunities aligned to the principles of the United Nations’ Sustainable Development Goals (see below specific SDGs) that support and benefit from the transition to a nature-positive economy.
 We invest with an active, high-conviction approach to address the needs of investors seeking two objectives:

 Long-term capital growth